bistro-its-berkeley/BISTRO-Starter-Kit/docs/Which-inputs-should-I-optimize.md

   * `drive_transit`: use of the personal car as an access/egress mode to/from transit (bus)
   * `walk_transit`: walking as an access/egress mode to/from transit (bus)

 * The *groups* are defined as in mathematical notation where parentheses () indicate exclusive bounds and brackets \[] indicate inclusive bounds.
-Below, you will find an accompanying statement for each subsidy, in the order they appear in Figure 4.
+Below, you will find an accompanying statement for each subsidy in the order they appear in Figure 4.

-* The *amounts* of subsidies are float numbers that must be greater than 0.
+* The *amounts* of the subsidies are decimal numbers that must be greater than 0.

 The Figure 5 below shows an example input file with subsidies for specific socio-demographic groups.